neo4j-partners/virtual-graph-dbx/best-practices.md

 ### 5. Layering cycles: ✗ (loaded graph only)

-The variable-length path `{2,4}` is a coverage gap.
+The quantified path `{2,4}` that closes on its start node is a coverage gap.
 Run on the loaded Aura graph, or enumerate fixed lengths as separate single-`MATCH` queries and `UNION` them, which is a confirmed-working construct on the Virtual Graph.